amitha511/interpreter/README.md

 ### Example
-Given a text file with this content as input:  <br />
+Given a text file with the following content as input:  <br />
 i = 0 <br />
 j = ++i <br />
 x = i++ + 5 <br />